The Music Compositions of

 • Mackie 1202-VLZ mixer

-Soundblaster Live
+SoundBlaster Live

 The important thing about a sampler is that you choose your own instrument sample sets and can edit and improve them - and most of them indeed need improving!!